jestjs/jest/CONTRIBUTING.md

 _Before_ submitting a pull request, please make sure the following is done…

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 A guide on how to fork a repository: https://help.github.com/articles/fork-a-repo/

     Open terminal (e.g. Terminal, iTerm, Git Bash or Git Shell) and type: